jtrejo13/fitness-learning/README.md

 ## Motivation
 While apple watch provide fitness data monitoring and analysis, it relies on users to manually input the workout category to track.
 It'll be much more user-friendly if apple watch could automatically detect and categorize the type of workout in the real time.

-## Data
+## Data Acquisition

+### PowerSense
-Data was collected directly from the Apple Watch and with the assitance of a third party application called PowerSense.
-The data included accelerometer measurements, heart rate and calorie count
+Data was collected directly from the Apple Watch and with the assitance of a third party application called [PowerSense](https://itunes.apple.com/us/app/powersense-motion-sensor-data-logging-tool/id1050491381?mt=8),which is a free app on apple stores and the main reason we use it is that it provide high sampling rate of data collection.
+According to the App store description:

+> PowerSense is a powerful motion sensor logging tool that can track and record various sensor data on your iPhone and Apple Watch.
+These sensors include accelerometer, gyroscope, magnetometer, etc. The recorded data is stored as XML/csv files and can be then sent out via email, AirDrop to your Mac or upload to your linked Dropbox account.

+In our purpose of training the ML model, we use XML file as saved by the *PowerSense* app, since that gives more information.

+### Export your own training data
+Although not required, you may want to train the model by using your own workout data.
+Here is how:
+**To be added** *Describe how to use PowerSense to get export the data we want*

+You can configure the sampling rate to be from 1 to 100 Hz for phone.
+50 Hz is fixed for watch.

+### XML Data Parser

+- Included data types:
+  + Accelerometer measurements
+  + Heart rate
+  + Calorie count

+- Data format
+  + XML element tree

 ## Feature selection